touchpi/touchpi-doc/docs/index.md

 Download your OS image and create your Micro SD with the Raspberry Pi Imager:
 [https://www.raspberrypi.com/software/](https://www.raspberrypi.com/software/)

-> :point_up: **Tip:**
+> :point_up: **Tip:**<br>
     It is recommended to install the device completely remote and use it as headless system right from the beginning.
     There is never an external monitor, keyboard or mouse needed in the installation procedure.
     Using ssh keys (ssh-ed25519) is highly recommended.

 ### Update Raspberry OS

 First boot can last several minutes until the device gets an IP from your DHCP Server.
-> :point_up: **Tip:**
+> :point_up: **Tip:**<br>
     Be patient.
 Sometimes the initial boot can hang.
 In this rare cases just disconnect from power and try again or burn image again.

 login with a ssh terminal (e.g. putty) and your user after the device is available in your LAN (if ssh is used don’t forget to add your ssh private key in the ssh terminal configuration).